Festival du Voyageur Frequently Asked Questions

-No. Effective this year, there are 8 different Day Passes that will correspond to each of Voyageur Park’s 8 days of public programming.
+No. There are 8 different Day Passes that will correspond to each of Voyageur Park’s 8 days of public programming.
 You’ll have to choose the day you want to attend when buying your ticket.
-(Please note that changes will only affect the Adult Day Passes.
-Youth and Senior Day Passes will still be valid on any day of the festival.)

 • Is there a limit to the amount of tickets being sold?

 Yes.
-To better manage the flow of visitors at Voyageur Park, reduce the length of line-ups and offer an even more enjoyable experience to our festivalgoers, we have introduced a limit to the number of Voyageur Passes (formerly the 10-Day Pass) and Day Passes that will be on sale for the 2018 Festival du Voyageur.
-We strongly encourage festivalgoers to buy their passes in advance.
+To better manage the flow of visitors at Voyageur Park, reduce the length of line-ups and offer an enjoyable experience to our festivalgoers, there are limit to the number of Voyageur Passes and Day Tickets sold.
+We strongly encourage festivalgoers to buy their passes or tickets in advance.

 • Where can I buy tickets?

-You can purchase tickets online, at the Festival du Voyageur office (233 Provencher Blvd.), at 233-ALLÔ (106-147 Provencher Boulevard) and at the Voyageur Park box office (limited amount depending on sales).
-Voyageur passes will be sold at all Safeway and Sobeys locations in Winnipeg, Steinbach, Gimli, Portage La Prairie and Brandon starting January 16th.
+You can purchase tickets online, at the Festival du Voyageur office (233 Provencher Blvd.) or at the Voyageur Park box office (limited amount depending on sales).

 • Can I purchase tickets at the gate?